Bioko: History

 In March 1843, Juan José Lerena planted the Spanish flag in Port Clarence (renamed Santa Isabel), starting the decline of British influence on the island.
 Spain revoked the British lease in 1855.
 Madabita (1842–1860) and Sepoko (1860–1875) were principal local chiefs during the period when Spain re-established its control of the island.
-A notable resident from 1861 to 1865 was the British explorer Richard Burton who served as the British consul, during which time he wrote several books about Africa.
-This period was also marked by Spain's transport deportation here of several hundred Afro-Cubans, as well as dozens of Spanish scholars and politicians considered politically undesirable.
+A notable resident from 1861 to 1865 was the British explorer Richard Burton, who served as the British consul, during which time he wrote several books about Africa.
+This period was also marked by Spain's deportation of several hundred Afro-Cubans, as well as dozens of Spanish scholars and politicians considered politically undesirable.
 In addition Spain exiled 218 revolutionaries here from the Philippine Revolution, of whom only 94 survived for long.